 - Squamous Cell Lung Cancer accounts for about 30 percent of all lung cancers.
 This type of lung cancer is typically found in the middle of the lungs.

 Lung cancer screening to aid in the early detection and diagnosis of the disease is exceptionally important for good outcomes.
 Our Lung Cancer Screening Program is a unique, one-day, low-cost service that relies on state-of-the-art screening methods for high-risk patients.

 Jefferson is one of only a few hospitals in the nation offering an advanced level of diagnostic testing programs, including low-dose computed tomography (LDCT), which obtains a multiple-image scan of the entire chest compared to standard X-rays that produce a single image of the whole chest.

-Why Choose Jefferson for Lung Cancer?
+Why Jefferson for Lung Cancer Treatment?

-Jefferson is proud to have many one-of-a-kind programs including our Thoracic Oncology Program that provides an advanced level of lung cancer treatment and research focused on addressing every aspect of your care.
+Jefferson is proud to have many unique programs including our Thoracic Oncology Program that provides an advanced level of lung cancer treatment and research focused on addressing every aspect of your care.
 Our Jane and Leonard Korman Respiratory Institute — Jefferson Health and National Jewish Health was formed to better understand lung disease through innovative research and expanded clinical programs for exceptional patient care.

-Clinical trials are the best way patients can receive new therapies and procedures.
+Lung cancer clinical trials are the best way patients can receive new therapies and procedures.
 To find out if a clinical trial might be right for you, ask your health care provider or contact the Sidney Kimmel Cancer Center Clinical Research Management Office at 215-955-1661.